mangal-interactions/mangal/mangal.md

 ![Relationship between the number of species and number of interactions in the anemonefish-fish dataset.
 Constant connectance refers to the hypothesis that there exist a quadratic relationship between these two quantities.](figure/getLS.pdf)

-Getting the data to produce this figure requires less than 10 lines of code.
+Getting the data to produce *Fig. 2* requires less than 10 lines of code.
 The only information needed is the identifier of the network or dataset, which we suggest should be reported in publications as: "These data were deposited in the `mangal` format at `<URL>/api/v1/dataset/<ID>`" (where `<URL>` and `<ID>` are replaced by the corresponding values), preferably in the methods, possibly in the acknowledgements.
 So as to encourage data sharing and its recognition, we encourage users of the database to cite the original dataset or publication.

 ## Network beta-diversity